rsksmart/vc-json-schemas/README.md

 Pull requests must meet:
 - Do not modify or delete an existing schema
-- If schema is to be updated, create a new schema with complaint versioning
+- If schema is to be updated, create a new schema with compliant versioning

 ### The sample folder